akka/akka/akka-docs/rst/scala/persistence.rst

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#view

-The ``persistenceId`` identifies the processor from which the view receives journaled messages.
-It is not necessary the referenced processor is actually running.
-Views read messages from a processor's journal directly.
-When a processor is started later and begins to write new messages, the corresponding view is updated automatically, by default.
+The ``persistenceId`` identifies the persistent actor from which the view receives journaled messages.
+It is not necessary the referenced persistent actor is actually running.
+Views read messages from a persistent actor's journal directly.
+When a persistent actor is started later and begins to write new messages, the corresponding view is updated automatically, by default.

 Updates